Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 ## 5. Perform the same quantisation flow to the bigger JSC network that you have trained in lab1.
 You must be aware that now the `pass_args` for your custom network might be different if you have used more than the `Linear` layer in your network.

 In this task, the trained model `jsc-toy10X` is loaded.
 This model can be find above.
+The `pass_arg` is written to quantify the `linear` and `relu` layers.

 the result is shown as follows: